Sciluxor/ing-sw-2020-Scibona-Ruzzi-Piantoni/README.md

 - __controller__ 100% classes, 95% method, 92% line

 ## Jars
 The following jars have been used for the delivery of the project, they allow the launch of the game according to the functionalities described in the introduction.
 Details for how to launch the system will be defined in the section called Executing jars.
-The folder where the client and server software is located at the following address: [Jars](https://github.com/Sciluxor/ing-sw-2020-Scibona-Ruzzi-Piantoni/tree/master/Deliverables/Jars).
+The folder where there are the client and server software is at the following address: [Jars](https://github.com/Sciluxor/ing-sw-2020-Scibona-Ruzzi-Piantoni/tree/master/Deliverables/Jars).

 ### JARs generation
 To generate tha Jars we used the Maven plugin with  ```